Psykopear/micheledolce/content/research.md

       - name: arXiv:2407.06884
         url: https://arxiv.org/abs/2407.06884
     year: 2024
+    journal:
+      name: to appear in Communications in Partial Differential Equations
   - title: On the convergence rates of discrete solutions to the Wave Kinetic Equation
     author: Dolce, M. & Grande, R.
     year: 2024